webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ### Protocol Stack Overview
 The data channel is comprised of the following 3 layers:
 * Data Channel Layer
-* DCEP (Data channel Establishment Protocol) Layer
+* DCEP (Data Channel Establishment Protocol) Layer
 * SCTP (Stream Control Transmission Protocol) Layer

 {{< figure src="/images/06-datachan-proto-stack.png">}}

 #### Data Channel Layer
-This layer provides API.
+This layer provides the API.
-The API largely mimics that of WebSockets, masking it relatively easy for web developers to repurpose existing client-server websocket based code to work over the P2P datachannel.
+The API largely mimics that of WebSockets, making it relatively easy for web developers to repurpose existing client-server WebSocket based code to work over the P2P data channel.
-A single peerconnection can have many datachannels to a peer saving you the bother multiplexing and demultiplexing different data sources and sinks.
-Just create a datachannel per class of data you need to exchange and the peerconnection does the rest.
+A single peer connection can have many data channels, saving you the bother of multiplexing and demultiplexing different data sources and sinks.
+Just create one data channel per class of data you need to exchange, and the peer connection does the rest.
-Unlike websockets datachannels have lables which are assigned by the creator and can be used by recipient to figure out which datachannel is which.
+Unlike WebSockets data channels have lables which are assigned by the creator and can be used by recipient to figure out which data channel is which.

 #### Data Channel Establishment Protocol Layer
 This layer is responsible for the data channel handshake with the peer.
-It uses a SCTP stream as a control channel to negotiate capabilities such as ordered delivery, maxRetransmits/maxPacketLifeTime (a.k.a.
-"Partial-reliability"), send the channel's lable etc.
+It uses a SCTP stream as a control channel to negotiate capabilities such as ordered delivery, `maxRetransmits`/`maxPacketLifeTime` (a.k.a.
+"Partial-reliability"), set the channel's label and so on.

 #### SCTP Protocol Layer
 This is the heart of the data channel.
 What it does includes:

 * Channel multiplexing (In SCTP, channels are called "streams")
-* Reliable delivery with TCP-like retransmission mechanism
+* Reliable delivery using a TCP-like retransmission mechanism
 * Partial-reliability options
 * Congestion Avoidance
 * Flow Control